 Cape Krusenstern National Monument

 Weather is a central concern to those planning to visit the park at any time of year.
-Summer temperatures on the coast are usually in the low 50s, with mid 60°F to 70°F range, with an occasional period of 80's or 90's, in the interior.
+Summer temperatures on the coast are usually in the low 50s to mid-70s, with an occasional period of 80s or 90s in the interior.
 Winds average 8 to 12 mph, but 50 to 70 mph winds commonly accompany storms and produce extremely low and dangerous wind chill factors.
-Summer days are long, almost without darkness; winter days are short, with only a few hours of sunlight and occasionally visitors will experience snow, near freezing temperatures, and long periods of clouds, wind, and rain.
+Summer days are long, almost without darkness; winter days are short, with very little daylight.
+Winter visitors will experience snow, near freezing temperatures, and long periods of clouds and wind.